-Applying NLP to UL’s safety data investigation and analysis has also led to significant process efficiencies and gains in productivity.
-In the past, UL teams responsible for producing product design evaluation reports conducted product research across numerous unique safety databases.
+Applying NLP to Underwriters Laboratories' safety data investigation and analysis has also led to significant process efficiencies and gains in productivity.
+In the past, our teams responsible for producing product design evaluation reports conducted product research across numerous unique safety databases.
 By implementing NLP and other AI related technologies, these teams can now conduct their research within a single site using this powerful search capability.
-As a result, the team completes its analysis faster, at a higher level of quality and is able to fulfill more customer requests than ever before.
+As a result, the team completes its analysis faster, at a higher level of quality, and can fulfill more customer requests than ever before.

 Text parsing involves splitting sentences into individual words in a process called tokenization.

 The resulting data from text parsing is “noisy.”
 This means it needs further cleansing by removing words of low relevance.
-We accomplish this via the following these steps:
+We accomplish this through the following steps.

-- Lemmatization: English words have multiple forms, such as plural, which may confuse computer processes.
+- Lemmatization: English words have multiple forms, such as singular and plural, which may confuse computer processes.
 In these cases, words are converted back to their common root form, or lemma.
-For example, the lemma of the words “is”, “was”, “am”, and “being” is “be”.
+For example, the lemma of the words “is,” “was,” “am,” and “being” is “be.”

 In our recommendation engine case study below, we utilize term frequency and inverse document frequency (TF-IDF) as our text representation.